devbisme/RPi_Hat_Template/README.md

 PCB edge for each.
 Just keep the PCB edge and connector type that you're using for your design and delete the others.

+The component footprints used in this template are [here](https://github.com/xesscorp/RPi_Hat.pretty).

 The board outline looks like this:

 <img src="brd.png" style="width:100%">